-In order to keep our curated podcasts short enough for a classroom lesson, we often edit the full podcast to make it 3-5 minutes long for flexible classroom use.
-Therefore, there is much more to hear on all of these podcasts.
+In order to keep our curated podcasts short enough for a classroom lesson, we often edit the full podcast to enable flexible classroom use.
+Therefore, there is much more to hear on many of these podcasts.
 You can often find links to the entire podcast episode in the external resources section of the standards-aligned lessons.
-You can also subscribe and listen to more of their podcasts through the usual podcast apps–Spotify, Apple Podcasts, Stitcher, etc.
+You can also subscribe and listen to more episodes of the podcasts through the usual podcast apps–Spotify, Apple Podcasts, Stitcher, etc.

-Explore Earth Ranger podcast lessons on Listenwise:
+Explore sample Earth Ranger podcast lessons on Listenwise:

 The Past and the Curious

 Tumble is a science podcast for kids.
-It is a production by a husband and wife team, Lindsay Patterson and Marshall Escamilla.
-Lindsay is the founder, co-host, and producer, and Marshall is the co-host and writes and produces all the music.
+It is a production of husband-and-wife team Lindsay Patterson and Marshall Escamilla.
+Lindsay is the founder, co-host, and producer, and Marshall co-hosts and writes and produces all the music.
 Lindsay has a background in public radio and science reporting, and Marshall is a music teacher.
 Their silly and serious take on science is fun to listen to and always includes an interview with a real scientist involved in the discovery.
 You can subscribe to the podcast through the usual podcast apps.

-Explore Tumble podcast lessons on Listenwise:
+Explore sample Tumble podcast lessons on Listenwise:

 The Book Club for Kids

-The Book Club for Kids was started by award-winning public radio journalist Kitty Felde.
-She is also the author of the middle-grade detective novel, Welcome to Washington, Fina Mendoza.”
+Book Club for Kids was started by award-winning public radio journalist Kitty Felde.
+She is also the author of the middle-grade detective novel, Welcome to Washington, Fina Mendoza.
 The podcast features middle-grade readers and the books they love.
 Kitty invites kids to tell her what books to feature, and the podcast includes young readers previewing the book and explaining what they like about it, a celebrity reading from the book, and often an interview with the author.
-You can subscribe through the usual podcast apps.
+You can subscribe to the podcast through the usual podcast apps.

 The Good Words Podcast

 The Good Words Podcast is “for kids and grown-ups to delight in hilarious, fascinating, wonderful words while we all learn together to use words better, and use better words.”
 It is written and created by librarian Lynn Hickernell, who also writes and performs music for kids and adults under the name Miss Lynn.
 Learn more and hear her songs at misslynn.com.
-You can listen to this podcast on the Kids Listen app.
+You can listen to the podcast on the Kids Listen app.

-Explore Good Words Podcast lessons on Listenwise:
+Explore sample Good Words Podcast lessons on Listenwise: